prachibhardwaj0307/Data-Labeling-Agent/README.md

 ## 🏷️ Label Categories

 ### ✅ RELEVANT (Maximum 10)
 - Directly answers query
 - Correct location match
 - Current year (2025)
 - Most comprehensive information
 - Automatically limited to top 10

 ### ⚠️ SOMEWHAT_RELEVANT
 - Answers query but older (2024, 2023)
 - Partially addresses query
 - Correct location
 - Still valuable but secondary

 ### ℹ️ ACCEPTABLE
 - Correct topic but wrong location
 - Provides context or background
 - Example: US docs when user needs India

 ### ❓ NOT_SURE
 - Missing or invalid title
 - Unclear content
 - Cannot determine relevance confidently

 ### 🚫 IRRELEVANT
 - Completely unrelated to query
 - Filtered out automatically
 - No connection to topic

 ---

 ## 🤖 AI Agents

+### SuperiorAgent
+- Orchestrates the entire workflow, from data loading and learning to final output generation.

 ### FilterAgent
-- Removes irrelevant documents with reasoning
+- Removes irrelevant documents with reasoning.
-- Uses LLM to analyze titles and content
+- Uses LLM to analyze titles and content.
-- Conservative approach (keeps if uncertain)

 ### GroupingAgent
-- Groups documents by topic **and year**
+- Groups documents by topic **and year**.
-- Example: *Benefits 2025*, *Benefits 2024*

 ### GroupReviewAgent
-- Reviews grouping quality
+- Reviews grouping quality for coherence and correctness.
-- Checks names, themes, coherence
-- Accepts single-document groups if justified

 ### RegroupAgent
-- Reorganizes groups based on feedback
+- Reorganizes groups based on feedback from the review agent.
-- Improves group names and themes

 ### LabelingAgent
-- Labels entire groups
+- Labels entire groups based on the defined criteria and learns from existing examples.
-- Year-aware: 2025 = RELEVANT, older = SOMEWHAT_RELEVANT
-- Location-aware: wrong location = ACCEPTABLE

 ### LabelReviewAgent
-- Enforces maximum 10 RELEVANT documents rule
+- Enforces the "maximum 10 RELEVANT documents" rule and checks for label consistency.
-- Checks label accuracy and consistency
-- Triggers relabeling if needed

 ### RelabelAgent
-- Selects **TOP 10** most relevant documents
+- Selects the **TOP 10** most relevant documents and downgrades others if necessary.
-- Ranks by: Year → Completeness → Quality → Location
-- Downgrades excess to SOMEWHAT_RELEVANT

 ---

 ## 🔄 Workflow

 **Nine-Step Process:**
-1. Load documents from JSON file
+1. Load task from Label Studio.
+2. Learn from existing annotations to create reference examples.
-2. FilterAgent removes irrelevant docs
+3. FilterAgent removes irrelevant documents.
-3. GroupingAgent organizes by topic/year
+4. GroupingAgent organizes documents by topic and year.
-4. GroupReviewAgent checks grouping
+5. GroupReviewAgent checks the grouping.
-5. RegroupAgent reorganizes if rejected
+6. RegroupAgent reorganizes groups if necessary.
-6. LabelingAgent assigns labels
+7. LabelingAgent assigns labels to the groups.
-7. LabelReviewAgent validates labels
+8. LabelReviewAgent validates the labels.
-8. RelabelAgent ensures top 10 relevance
+9. RelabelAgent ensures the top 10 relevance rule is met.
-9. Generate output JSON reports
+10. Generate output and save results to Label Studio or download as JSON.

 ---